eslint/eslint/docs/developer-guide/working-with-rules.md

 1. Place all of your runtime rules in the same directory (i.e., `eslint_rules`).
 2. Create a [configuration file](../command-line-interface/config-files.md) and specify your rule ID warning level under the `rules` key.
 Your rule will not run unless it has a value of `1` or `2` in the configuration file.
 3. Run the [command line interface](../command-line-interface) using the `--rulesdir` option to specify the location of your runtime rules.

-**Note:** It is likely that we will standardize the runtime rules directory name as `eslint_rules` in later versions.